 When several boils form close together and join beneath the skin, it's called a carbuncle.
 They are most commonly found on the back and the neck but can develop anywhere.
 Men are more likely to develop carbuncles than women.
 A carbuncle tends to lie deeper beneath the skin than a boil and can take longer to heal.

 Cystic acne is a type of skin abscess that forms when oil and dead skin cells clog a hair follicle, creating a place where bacteria grow and thrive.
 It affects deeper skin tissue than regular acne, leading to firm, painful cysts.
-It's most common on the face and shoulders and typically occurs in the teenage years.
+It's most commonly on the face and shoulders and typically occurs in the teenage years.

 When lumps and pus-filled abscesses repeatedly develop in these areas of the body, it may be a chronic condition called hidradenitis suppurativa.
 Infection starts in sweat glands and hair follicles that become blocked.
 Mild cases heal with home care.
 Several drugs and treatments are available for more serious and recurring cases.